therealram18/ParallelScientificComputing-ID5130/README.md

-# ParallelScientificComputing-ID5130
+# ID5130: Parallel Scientific Computing

-All the resources related to the course ID5130 Parallel Scientific Computing attended during Jan-May 2024.
+This repository contains the assignments and project work done during the course offered by Dr. Kameswararao Anupindi.